Badgerati/Pode/docs/Tutorials/Logging/Formatting.md

 By default, this will be RFC5424 format with a facility value of 16 (local0).
 These values can be customised, and tags included, by creating a `SyslogInfo` object via [`New-PodeLogSyslogInfo`](../../../../Functions/Logging/New-PodeLogSyslogInfo); the result of which can then be supplied to a Log Type's `-SyslogInfo` parameter.

-For example if you specify `-LogFormat Syslog` on [`Enable-PodeLogRequestType`](../../../../Functions/Logging/Enable-PodeLogRequestType), with no `-SyslogInfo` object, and the default Custom serialisation, then the result syslog message sent to a Log Method would be:
+For example if you specify `-LogFormat Syslog` on [`Enable-PodeLogRequestType`](../../../../Functions/Logging/Enable-PodeLogRequestType), with no `-SyslogInfo` object, then the result syslog message sent to a Log Method would be RFC5424 format:

 ```powershell
 New-PodeLogTerminalMethod | Enable-PodeLogRequestType -LogFormat Syslog